abdulmanansatti445-create/abdulmanan-demo/README.md

 # abdulmanan-demo
-This is my first repository.
-Author - Abdul Manan
+This is my first repository.Author - Abdul Manan